paula-cristina-vaz/gitbook/how-to/authorization-code-with-pkce.md

 * `response_type=code id_token` indicates the type of response that the client application is expecting:
     * `code` indicates that the client application expects an authorization code.
     * `id_token` indicates that the client application expects an id token.
-* `client_id` is the id that Farfetch issued for the client application when it was registered.
+* `client_id` is the id that  issued for the client application when it was registered.
-* `redirect_uri` is one of the redirect URIs that were registered at Farfetch as belonging to the client application.
+* `redirect_uri` is one of the redirect URIs that were registered at  as belonging to the client application.
-* `scope=openid+offline_access+commerce.wishlist.read` indicates the scopes that the client application is requesting.
+* `scope=openid+oline_access+commerce.wishlist.read` indicates the scopes that the client application is requesting.
     * `openid` indicates that the client application is requesting the claim `sub` in the [access token](../authentication-api/access-token.md) and the claims `iss`, `aud`, `iat`, and `exp` in the [id token](../authentication-api/id-token.md).
-    * `offline_access` indicates that the client application is requesting a refresh token.
+    * `oline_access` indicates that the client application is requesting a refresh token.
     * `commerce.wishlist.read` indicates that the client application is requesting to read the `/wishlists` resource.
     *  `scope` **must** include all the scopes that the client application wants to request.
 * `nonce` is an arbitrary number and a timestamp that can be used just once.
-* `state` is an arbitrary value that Farfetch STS returns in the `redirect_uri` to prevent Cross-Site Request Forgery.
+* `state` is an arbitrary value that  STS returns in the `redirect_uri` to prevent Cross-Site Request Forgery.
 * `code_challenge` is the encrypted `code_verifier`.
 * `code_challenge_method=S256` indicates that the client application generated the `code_challenge` using SHA256 encryption.

 > If you want customized pages for your login, add `acr_values` with the proper value to the `/connect/authorize` request.
 For example, `acr_values=browns` for Browns customized pages.

-Farfetch STS sends a `302 Found` and directs the customer to a prompt where it asks the customer to login.
+ STS sends a `302 Found` and directs the customer to a prompt where it asks the customer to login.
 If it recognizes the customer, it redirects the customer to the `redirect_uri` in the `GET /connect/authorize` request.
 For example:

 ```http
 https://amazingclientapp/callback-success